hector-munachi/paginate_frontend_2/README.md

 ## Implementation

-This project was bootstrapped with Parcel, Typescript, and deployed to Netlify.
+This project was written using HTML, CSS, JavaScript, bootstrapped with Parcel, Typescript, and deployed to Netlify.

 Automated Tests are handled by GitHub Actions.